The first and second bridges at Kew

 Robert Tunstall died shortly after the completion of the bridge and it was inherited by his son Christopher.
 The son suffered an early demise and ownership passed to his brother, also named Robert, who was then still a child.

 The original Kew Bridge proved difficult for barges to navigate through and was regularly damaged.
 It was therefore unprofitable, despite its popularity, due to the high cost of maintenance.
 Less than twenty-five years after its opening, Robert commissioned James Paine, the designer of Richmond Bridge, which had opened in 1776, to construct a new stone crossing about forty metres downstream.
 Work began in 1783 and the old bridge remained open for a further six years during the lengthy time it took to build the replacement.
-This handsome new crossing gently sloped over the river, consisting of seven arches and made of Portland and Purbeck stone, with a central arch of 65 feet wide.
+This handsome new crossing gently sloped over the river, consisting of seven arches and made of Portland and Purbeck stone, with a central arch of 65 feet in width.
 Paine’s wish was for it to be ornately decorated.
 That proved impossible on the rather small budget of £16,000, which had been raised by subscription, known as a tontine.
 Upon the death of each shareholder their shares reverted to the surviving shareholders.
 Thirty years after he had opened the original structure, King George III, together with Queen Charlotte, led a procession of carriages across the bridge at the opening ceremony in September 1789.
 A celebration dinner was held in the Star & Garter hotel on the north side of the bridge.

 In 1824 an Act was passed for a new bridge at Hammersmith with lower tolls than Kew or Richmond.
 Concerned about the competition, Robert Turnstall sold Kew Bridge at auction to Thomas Robinson for £23,000.
 In 1848 Robinson built an adjacent landing stage for steamboat passengers.